Rajasekhar (actor): Career

 He has acted in more than 75 movies though he is mocked for his diction.
 His voice for most of his Telugu movies was dubbed by Telugu actor Saikumar till 1996 and then was taken over by Srinivasa Moorthy who started dubbing for him in 1997, when he won his first Nandi award for the movie Sivayya.
 Except for the 2003 film Villain, where Sai's younger brother P. Ravi Shankar dubbed for both Rajasekhar and Vijayan, respectively.

 Later, he also gained fame for his family drama films such as Maa Aayana Bangaram, Suryudu, Simharasi, Maa Annayya, Deergha Sumangali Bhava, Manasunna Maaraju and Gorintaku.
 He was also applauded for his performance in the romance film Allari Priyudu.

 He is considered a versatile actor.
 His performance in Omkaram is a classic example of that, which was directed by Kannada director Upendra.
 His electrifying performance in the movie Sheshu was applauded critically.
-His biggest hit of the career came in the year 2007 with Avadaithe Nakenti and his last genuine hit was Gorintaku in the year 2008.
-Since then, he has had no hits.
-His last film was a hit; PSV Garuda Vega in 2017.
+His biggest hit of the career came in the year 2007 with Evadaithe Nakenti and his last genuine hit as a lead actor was Gorintaku in the year 2008 until he again tasted success with PSV Garuda Vega in 2017.